All Episodes

 They have been caught lying on these issues again and again and again.

-Larry Barens is with us, communication director at the Power the Future, a national uh nonprofit organization that advocates for American energy jobs.
+Larry Behrens is with us, the communication director at the Power the Future, a national nonprofit organization that advocates for American energy jobs.

 Dan Weaver is back with us as well, president of the Pennsylvania Oil and Gas Association.

-Uh Dan, how dumb are we as a country to have put ourselves in this position, especially considering two years ago, less than two years ago, we achieved energy independence and we're a net exporter of energy for the first time in seventy-five years?
+Dan, how dumb are we as a country to have put ourselves in this position, especially considering two years ago, less than two years ago, we achieved energy independence and we're a net exporter of energy for the first time in 75 years?

-Well, I don't know as a country as a whole, but as a leadership, um, yeah, we're we're pretty dumb.
+I don't know as a country as a whole, but as a leadership, yeah, we're pretty dumb.

-I mean, to be reaching out to countries that don't like us at all, and to look beyond our borders of what we can achieve within, it's uh it's fairly idiotic, uh, to say the least.
+I mean, to be reaching out to countries that don't like us at all and to look beyond our borders of what we can achieve within, it's fairly idiotic, to say the least.

 I mean, exactly what you said.

-You don't we have the some of the highest standards in place in the world.
+We have some of the highest standards in place in the world.

-Didn't as we became energy independent under Donald Trump, didn't we have the largest reduction in in CO two gas emissions, etcetera, than any other industrialized country in the same period of time while we were becoming energy independent?
+As we became energy independent under Donald Trump, didn't we have the largest reduction in CO2 gas emissions, et cetera, than any other industrialized country in the same period of time while we were becoming energy independent?

 Oh, absolutely.